 Like MDs, DOs must pass a medical board exam to obtain a licence in order to enter practice.
 Each province sets its own requirements and then issues the licence for the osteopathic physician to practice in that province.

 Currently, there are no colleges of osteopathic medicine in Canada.
 DOs that practice in Canada have trained in other countries, such as the United States.

 What is osteopathic medicine used for?

-physicians to use their hands to help diagnose injury and illness and to promote
+Some osteopathic physicians use hands-on manipulation of bones and muscles, or osteopathic manipulative treatment (OMT), in their training and practice.
+OMT allows osteopathic physicians to use their hands to help diagnose injury and illness and to promote healing.